-On March 9, 2026, the matter on the CLAT UG 2026 revised merit list was heard by the division bench of Justice Saumitra Dayal Singh and Justice Vivek Saran.
-During this hearing, the court ordered the case to be listed before an appropriate Bench for further consideration.
-Until a final decision is reached by the assigned Bench, the stay on the merit list revision remains in effect, allowing the current counselling format to continue
+The next hearing is now scheduled for April 10, 2026, in Court No. CJ at Serial No. 12.
+On April 3, 2026, the matter on the CLAT UG 2026 revised merit list was heard by the division bench of Justice Atul Sreedharan and Justice Vivek Saran.
+During this hearing, the court ordered Section Compliance and directed the case to be listed before an appropriate Bench.
+Until a final decision is reached by the assigned Bench, the stay on the merit list revision remains in effect, allowing the current counselling format to continue.

 On February 20, 2026, a Division Bench of the Allahabad High Court put a stay on a previous order that had asked for a complete revision of the CLAT UG 2026 merit list.
 A single judge had instructed the Consortium of National Law Universities to make changes to the CLAT 2026 merit list after the case was filed against them.
 The consortium challenged this order, claiming that revising the CLAT 2026 merit list would disrupt the ongoing CLAT 2026 counselling process.
 The consortium was permitted to proceed with the existing process, with the stay in effect.